Q: What is the source of fish for the oil?

 Q: What is the source of gelatin in your omegas?

 Q: What is the shelf life of Primal Omegas, and how should they be stored?

 A: Each capsule includes the antioxidant vitamin E to help maintain freshness and potency for up to two years.
 It maintains optimum potency for up to 18 months.
 Refrigerating or freezing can prolong shelf life, but it is not required.

 Q: How much omega-3 do I need every day?

 A: Supplementing with high-quality fish oil to fulfill your omega-3 needs is more important than ever.
-Primal Omegas make sure your omega-3:omega-6 balance is optimized by delivering 300 mg of EPA and 200 mg of DHA (the preferred omega-3 sources) in every capsule.
+Primal Omegas make sure your omega-3:omega-6 balance is optimized by delivering both EPA and DHA (the preferred omega-3 sources) in every capsule.
 Various sources suggest you get 500 mg of omega-3s in the combined forms of EPA and DHA per day.
 According to the American Heart Association (AHA), individuals with heart disease should consume 1,000 mg of EPA and DHA each day.
 For individuals who need to lower triglyceride levels, the AHA recommends 2,000 to 4,000 mg of EPA and DHA per day.
 If you have a heart condition or a triglyceride condition you should consult your physician for recommended dosages.
 Our Primal Omegas are highly purified and very low in purines (if any), making them a better omega-3 choice than fresh fish!